6 Ways to get from Cancun to Valladolid And How to Choose The Best One For You

 👉 Is there a bus from Cancun Airport to Valladolid?

-No, there is not a direct bus that goes from the Cancun airport to Valladolid.
+No, there is no direct bus that goes from the Cancun airport to Valladolid.

 If you want to take the public buses, you will first need to go to downtown Cancun.

-During the day buses leave the airport for downtown Cancun almost every 20 minutes.
+During the day, buses from the airport to downtown Cancun depart every 20 minutes.
 Once you are at the downtown Cancun bus station, you can get on a bus for Valladolid.

 Is Valladolid worth visiting?